Petsamuel/Tribute/README.md

 ## Got feedback for me?

 i'll love receiving feedback! i'm always looking to improve on challenges.
-So if you have anything you'd like to mention, please email hi petsamuel[at]gmail[dot]com.
+So if you have anything you'd like to mention, please email hi petsamuel@gmail.com

 This project is completely free.
 Please share it with anyone who will find it useful for practice, and give me a Star.